harlan-zw/harlanzw.com/content/blog/2023-april.md

 Songkran is a festival to mark the start of the Buddhist New Year.
 Water is thrown to symbolize the washing away of sins and bad luck.

-We spent the holiday hanging out with our friends and the Thai locals, throwing icy-cold water at passers-by.
+We spent the holiday hanging out with our friends and the Thai locals, throwing icy-cold water at passers-by on the street.

 ## Work Updates